francesccoll/amr_efm_wgs/README.md

 singularity run -B "/absolute/path/to/working/directory/amr_efm_wgs/" snippy-4.6.0.sif snippy --outdir ERR1542086_snippy --ref ./mapping/Enterococcus_faecium_Aus0004.CP003351.1.gb --R1 ERR1542086_1.fastq.gz --R2 ERR1542086_2.fastq.gz
 ```
 Snippy results will be written into ERR1542086_snippy output directory.
-Note that the *E. faecium* reference genome used for mapping (Enterococcus_faecium_Aus0004.CP003351.1.gb) is already available inside the "mapping" directory of this GitHub project.
+Note that the *E. faecium* reference genome used for mapping (Enterococcus_faecium_Aus0004.CP003351.1.gb) is already available inside the `./mapping/` directory of this GitHub project.

 ## 6. Call genotypic resistance from ARIBA report and Snippy VCF files
 And finally, use the script call_resistance_from_ariba_report.py: